Kristen Bell says her 5 1/2-year-old daughter is ‘still in diapers’

 (Watch at the 2:45 mark below.)

-Bell, Rudolph, and Wilson continued to share some of their most memorable parenting errors during the next segment on the show.
+During the next segment of “Momsplaining,” Bell, Rudolph, and Wilson continued to share some of their most memorable parenting errors.

 When it was her turn, the “Veronica Mars” actress recalled the moment when Delta tried to join the family’s game of four square.
 However, Bell admitted that she unintentionally served a volleyball “directly into her nose.”